There’s no doubt radiation therapy can make the difference between life and death for cancer patients, but unfortunately

 As a patient of radiation therapy, you need ongoing and personalized wound care to help you overcome radiation injuries and side effects.
 You deserve to get that help in the comfortable, refreshing, and attractive environment offered by R3 Wound Care and Hyperbarics.

-With seven convenient locations throughout Texas, R3 Wound Care provides advanced therapies like HBOT previously only available at large medical institutions.
+With eight convenient locations throughout Texas, R3 Wound Care provides advanced therapies like HBOT previously only available at large medical institutions.
 Every HBOT treatment at R3 occurs in a clear acrylic chamber where you relax, recline, and enjoy a good book or movie for a few hours.

 Visit the R3 location closest to you today to learn more about this natural alternative healing treatment and its potential to finally liberate you from your painful radiation side effects.